eclipse-tractusx/puris/docs/user/User_Guide.md

 To show information in the dashboard the user have to first pick the material number the user are interested in followed by the user's own site.
 This will immediately display the available information for that material and site. the user can further select one or more partner sites to display the corresponding data.

-_**Note:** Each filter requires the previous ones. the user can not filter by material number and partner sites alone._
+_**Note:** Each filter requires the previous ones.
+The user can not filter by material number and partner sites alone._

 ### Own site data